Battle of Mahé: Guiyesse's journey

-Battle of Mahé
+Battle

 In the early morning of 19 August, Sybille was reconnoitering the Seychelles when flag signals were observed over Ste.
 Anne Island, a small island to the east of Mahé.
 Adam felt this was an unusual circumstance and ordered his ship to investigate.
 Passing Ste.
 Anne flying false French colours, Chiffonne could be clearly seen at anchor close inshore at Mahé.
 Adam ordered the main topsail backed and prepared his ship with springs on the anchor cables to provide more maneuverability in shallow waters.
 The main batteries of 24-pounder long guns were cleared for action and, with his preparations made, Adam gave orders for the foresail set, gliding slowly forward into the complex system of reefs which sheltered the French ship.
 Passage through these obstacles was only possible by stationing a man at the masthead who was tasked with observing the colour of the water ahead of the ship: darker water indicated deeper water, but the gradations in color were so slight that they could only be observed from the vantage point on top of the mainmast.

 Adam's slow progress took more than an hour, reaching the safer waters of the inner roads at 10:15.
 Guiyesse was prepared, and at 10:00 he had fired a warning shot at the distant Sybille and raised the French tricolor.
 Adam was still separated from Chiffonne by an impenetrable reef, but had now closed the distance between the ships to approximately 200 yd, well within effective range.
 At 10:25 Sybille was aligned correctly and Adam raised his ensign and fired the first broadside, followed instantly by fire from Chiffonne, the schooner and the battery on shore, which as planned was positioned correctly to rake Sybille.
 The exchange was a short one, lasting only 17 minutes.
 At 10:42, with casualties mounting and his ship damaged, Guiyesse struck his colours and cut his ship's anchor cables, allowing Chiffonne to drift onto the reef.
 The schooner had been sunk by well placed shot from the quarterdeck.
 Adam responded by swinging Sybille about to fire on the battery, sending ship's boats to take possession of Chiffonne and attack the shore party manning the battery.
 When the boats reached the beach however, the French gunners retreated inland, leaving their guns behind.